 Energy for your Camino in the North of Spain

-What better plan than a walk along the Jacobean routes to digest these meals?
-On the Camino de Santiago, you can find the majority of the traditional winter dishes to stay warm in the North of Spain we’ve just listed.
-Depending on the route you choose, some dishes will be more prominent than others, and you’ll also find local specialties from the north, like Arzúa – Ulloa cheese, Santoña anchovies, Finisterre seafood, or á feira style octopus in Melide.
+What better plan than a walk along the Jacobean routes to work up an appetite for these recipes?
+Regarding food on the Camino de Santiago, you’ll find most of these traditional winter dishes we just mentioned.
+Depending on the chosen itinerary, some dishes will take precedence over others.
+Additionally, you’ll come across local specialties from each northern town, such as Arzúa-Ulloa cheese, Santoña anchovies, Finisterre seafood, or “pulpo á feira” (Galician-style octopus) in Melide.

 In summary, the gastronomy in the Northern Spain is a true gem for combating the cold.
 The spoon dishes, cooked meats, coastal delicacies, and delicious desserts will make you feel at home, regardless of the low temperatures.
 So, the next time you’re in northern Spain during winter, make sure to try these typical dishes.
 Your palate and your body will thank you!